aws/aws-eks-best-practices/content/reliability/docs/networkmanagement.md

 To configure these options, you can download aws-k8s-cni.yaml compatible with your cluster and set environment variables.
 At the time of writing, the latest release is located [here](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/config/v1.6/aws-k8s-cni.yaml).

 ## Recommendations
 - Configure the value of `MINIMUM_IP_TARGET` to closely match the number of Pods you expect to run on your nodes.
+This will ensure that as Pods get created the CNI can assign IP addresses from the warm pool without calling the EC2 API.
-- Avoid using `WARM_IP_TARGET` altogether or setting it too low  as it will cause additional calls to the EC2 API and that might cause throttling of the requests.
+- Avoid setting the value of `WARM_IP_TARGET` too low as it will cause additional calls to the EC2 API and that might cause throttling of the requests.

 ## CNI custom networking